Tarrant County Criminal District Attorney Job Description

-Prosecute and defend all manner of civil and criminal matters in various levels of trial and appellate courts and administrative forums.
-May also provide written or verbal legal advice to individual or governmental clients, and draft legal instruments or other written documents with legal implications.
+Represent Tarrant County, and its elected officials, in all civil matters.
+Provide written or verbal legal advice to clients, and draft legal instruments or other written documents with legal implications.
 Investigate facts giving rise to legal issues and bring about solutions to clients’ legal problems in a variety of forums.
 This attorney interacts with departmental supervisors and peers, other county employees.

-This licensed attorney generally handles criminal and civil matters of moderate complexity and gravity, and begins to take on some mentoring functions with less experienced attorneys.
-Attorney works under the intermittent supervision of more experienced attorneys in an effort to build knowledge, skills and expertise.
+This licensed attorney generally handles civil matters of moderate complexity.
+Attorney works under the intermittent supervision of more experienced attorneys to build knowledge, skills and expertise.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-Makes decisions and counsels with clients, victims, or police concerning proceedings in court or related forums.
+- Makes decisions and counsels with clients concerning proceedings in court or related forums.

-Appears in court and forums to select juries, present and cross-examine evidence, make legal arguments, and act as an advocate.
+- Appears in court and forums to make legal arguments and act as an advocate.